Download This Bill in Microsoft Word format

 (1) extend a permit or approval issued by the United States or its agencies or instrumentalities;

-(6) affect the ability of a governmental entity to revoke or modify a development approval pursuant to law;
+(7) affect the ability of a governmental entity to revoke or modify a development approval pursuant to law or the issued permit;

 SECTION 5.
 Within thirty days after the effective date of this joint resolution, each agency or subdivision of the State to which this joint resolution applies shall place a notice in the State Register listing the types of development approvals that the agency or subdivision issues and noting the extension provided in this joint resolution.
 This SECTION does not apply to units of local government.